January 21, 2021 UPDATE

 2. Are events being canceled?

-SRJC will not be holding any mass gatherings on campus through the end of the spring 2021 semester.
+SRJC will not be holding any mass gatherings on campus through the end of the summer 2021 semester.
+This includes 2021 Commencement, Celebrate CE, the President’s Address and the Petaluma Building Community Breakfast, all of which will be provided in an online format.
+More details will follow.

 3. Will there be emergency funding available to students who need it to continue with their education?

 SRJC has received federal CARES Act funds to be provided directly as emergency aid to students.
 Eligible students will receive emergency grants ranging from $1,000 to $2,500, depending on a variety of factors including whether or not the student has dependents and/or are Pell grant recipients.
 Students who qualify for SRJC Crisis Response funds, may be eligible for awards of $700.